wagneja4/CDNLab/README.md

 Files which should be modified before use:\
 ./inventory/hosts ~ modify the ips of hosts and ip variables.\
-batch-playbook.bash ~ relevant env. variables, especially wireguard ip
+batch-playbook.bash ~ relevant env. variables\
+./ansible/variables/ correct ips

+Then there is script batch-playbook.sh provided for easy replication of all containers.